skyreflectedinmirrors/spyJac/docs/data_ordering.rst

 for a vector width ":math:`vw`".
 This data-layout orders the concentrations for a given thermo-chemical state :math:`j` for :math:`vw` species sequentially in memory, followed by the thermo-chemical state :math:`j + 1` for the same species.
 This is important to ensure coalesced memory accesses on the GPU.

-3)  Explicit-SIMD (:ref:`simd`) is used, and neither of the previous two cases apply.
+3)  Explicit-SIMD (simd_types_) is used, and neither of the previous two cases apply.
 In this case, the axes of the array may be padded (but not re-ordered) to ensure that the array can properly be vectorized.
 For example, again using the species concentration array from :ref:`array_ordering`,  let us consider an array of 20 species, for 1000 thermo-chemical states, and a vector-width of 8.
 If a "C"-ordering is used:

 * The **split_axis** will be the species axis in unsplit array (axis one).
 * After the split, the array will be resized to shape :math:`\left(1000, 3, 8\right)` such that the species axis can be properly vectorized, and: